chris-adams-tech/rabb1th0les/content/index.md

 ---
  _     _     _ _   _      ___  _

 Hi my name is Chris Adams.
 This is my website of cyber and tech related subjects.
 Created with Obsidian and hosted via ~~GitHub~~ Cloudflare Pages.
+It's easy to get lost here.
+If you do there is navigation back here, `Home` and on the left side for site wide navigation.
+The right side will have a table of contents for within the page.
+Additionally, everything is searchable via tags.

 Hope you enjoy what you find here. ✌️